Yaskawa-Global/SmartPendantSDK/docs/en/preset-files.md

 * `inGroup` - I/O group(byte) number for inputs (optional, whole number, defaults to automatic or user selected) - since this may vary per installation and is often omitted to selected during device creation I/O allocation
 * `outGroup` - I/O group(byte) number for outputs (optional, whole number, defaults to automatic or user selected)
 * `connRPIot` - Connection RPI Originator to Target in milliseconds (optional whole number, defaults to 20ms)
-* `connRPIto` - Connection RPI Target to Originator in milliseconds (optoinal whole number, defaults to 20ms)
+* `connRPIto` - Connection RPI Target to Originator in milliseconds (optional whole number, defaults to 20ms)
 * `connRetries` - number of connection retries before timeout error (optional whole number, defaults to 4 times)

 For an Ethernet/IP Adapter (one per robot controller), the entries are: